melogail/python-programing-practice/README.md

 # Python Programming Practice
-#### CAUTION: This program is for practice only and is not meant to be use for production purpose.
+#### CAUTION: This repository is for practice only and is not meant to be use for production purpose.